-Last year, Artspace welcomed Rafala Green Fellows Amanda Cortés and Jeremy Staab for the 2018-20 iteration of the program.
-Cortés hails from Chicago, where she works with a myriad of artistic, housing, and community organizations including Chicago ACT Collective, Instituto Grafico de Chicago (IGC), and the City of Chicago supporting the work of Alderman Ricardo Muñoz in the 22-Ward.
-Staab is an enrolled member of the Santee Sioux Tribe of Nebraska, and has served in many management roles at First Peoples Fund (FPF), a national Native-led nonprofit organization that puts artists and culture bearers at the center of community development.
-Read Jeremy and Amanda's reflections on their first year as Rafala Green Fellows in an excerpt from the 2018 Artspace Annual Report below.
+In 2018, Artspace welcomed Rafala Green Fellows Amanda Cortés and Jeremy Staab for the first iteration of the Rafala Green Fellowship Program.
+Cortés relocated to Artspace from Chicago, where she worked with a myriad of artistic, housing, and community organizations including Chicago ACT Collective, Instituto Grafico de Chicago (IGC), and the City of Chicago supporting the work of Alderman Ricardo Muñoz in the 22-Ward.
+Amanda continues to serve the Twin Cities Arts and Culture community through her consultant work with Springboard for the Arts, and non-profit board leadership.

 Jeremy Staab is an enrolled member of the Santee Sioux Tribe of Nebraska.
 Before relocating to Minneapolis to participate in the Rafala Green Fellowship Program, Staab served in many management roles at First Peoples Fund (FPF), a national Native-led nonprofit organization that puts artists and culture bearers at the center of community development.
 Jeremy Staab joined the Artspace National Advancement team in 2021, after completing the fellowship program winter of 2021.